elusive/droplets/README.md

 - State is managed using signals.
 With an app of this size, and even with additional features, there is not necessarily a need for NgRX or RxJs.
 If at some point persistent state across features is needed then a global store would make sense.
 More complex features could also indicate a need for use of Observables but not at this point.
 This saves size and complexity.

 ## To Do
+- Create develop branch and make it default, setup rules for merging to require tests run and code review.
 - Add a Github Action to build and deploy the app to an S3 bucket (or similar).
+From branches named 'release/v*' only.
 - Add environment directory with production configuration values as needed.
 - Add ESlint with a precommit hook to ensure code style is maintained.
 - Add e2e tests with playwright or cypress.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.0.0.